 Is Salmon Good for Weight Loss?

-At 234 calories per serving with 25g of protein, salmon fits comfortably into most calorie targets.
+At 233 calories per serving, salmon fits comfortably into most calorie targets.
 Use our daily calorie calculator to find yours — a salmon fillet with steamed vegetables makes a complete dinner under 350 calories.

 The key is cooking method.
 Baking, grilling, or air frying keeps calories in check.
 A restaurant salmon with cream sauce and butter can double or triple the count — our restaurant guide covers how to navigate this.